Current Chapman Population Who Are Vaccinated

 Chapman staff, faculty and students who have been vaccinated are requested to update their vaccine registration.

-We encourage you to pursue local vaccination options in Orange County or where you live.
+We encourage you to pursue local vaccination options in Orange County or wherever you live.

-As vaccine availability and processes change frequently, we strongly encourage you to review your county’s vaccination plans and to prepare ahead of time.
-For more information on neighboring counties’ COVID-19 vaccination plans, current status and documentation requirements, please click on the relevant link below.
+For more information on neighboring counties’ COVID-19 vaccination plans, please click on the relevant link below.

 - Los Angeles County COVID-19 Vaccination Information and Appointments